RafiKueng/SimAnalysis/text/readme.md

 * Miktex
 * SumatraPDF
 * TexnicCenter
+* JabRef

 In this order, all GPL v3.
-Then you're ready to go by just opening `ms.tcp` in texniccenter
+Then you're ready to go by just opening `ms.tcp` in texniccenter.

+To edit the references / bibliography I recommend jabref. `./bib/ms.bib`

 ###Linux:
 use kile and according project file: `ms.kilepr`